 What Are Market Indicators?

-Market indicators are reports that are issued on a regular basis, which help determine the strength of an economy and allow traders to predict the way the market will move.
+Market indicators are reports that are issued on a regular basis, which help determine the strength of an economy.
 Some market indicators, such as the GDP (Gross Domestic Product), relate to the entire economy, while other indicators, such as Retail, or Home Sales relate specifically to a particular market sector.

 Market indicators and the Economic Calendar